verivital/F1TenthVanderbilt/README.md

 # Algorithms
 A good summary of the algorithms needed to implement an autonomous racecar using localization and planning can be found on pages 46-73 of the [BuildV2 manual](https://github.com/verivital/F1TenthVanderbilt/blob/master/BuildV2.pdf).

+We implemented two racing strategies in simulation that I will briefly summarize below.
+1. The first strategy made use of the [teb local planner](http://wiki.ros.org/teb_local_planner) ROS pacakge for path planning, Adaptive Montecarlo Localization [(AMCL)](http://wiki.ros.org/amcl) for probabilistic localization, and [gmapping](http://wiki.ros.org/gmapping) for laser-based SLAM (Simultaneous Localization and Mapping).
+The challenge here was generating goal points that resulted in smooth driving.
+Additionally one thing we will try in the future is to use the MIT particle filter for localization instead of amcl.
+2. The second strategy used the a_stars_pure_pursuit pacakge for path planning, MIT particle filter for localiztion, and [gmapping](http://wiki.ros.org/gmapping) for laser-based SLAM (Simultaneous Localization and Mapping).
+This was by far our most successful strategy in terms of speed and smoothness of driving.
+However unfortunately we were not able to translate these results onto the physical car in time for the competition.
+To run the simulation follow the instructions below.

 # F1Tenth Simulation
 The simulation packages in this repository contain code to run a car autonomously on a race track/circuit.
 The simulator was  originally developed by the [mLAB: Real-Time and Embedded Systems Lab](https://github.com/mlab-upenn/f110-fall2018-skeletons) at the University of Pennsylvania and we have customized it for our own experiments.
 The simulator was built using [ROS](http://wiki.ros.org/) and [Gazebo](http://gazebosim.org/tutorials).
 There are several race tracks available for testing and they are contained in racecar_gazebo/worlds directory.
 However, the majority of our testing utilized the following .world files: